-Alcohol addiction can take over your life and turn it inside out, making this time confusing and complicated.
+Alcohol addiction can take over your life and turn it inside out, confusing and complicated this time.
 Moreover, many myths still exist about alcohol addiction, which may leave you understandably befuddled and bemused.
-It’s essential to learn the facts about alcohol addiction and get treatment if you are struggling to control your alcohol use.
-To learn more about the treatment programs at AspenRidge Recovery Centers, contact us today at (855) 281-5588.
+Therefore, it’s essential to learn the alcohol addiction facts and get treatment if you struggle to control your alcohol use.

 One of the most common alcohol addiction facts is that it’s not easy to identify an addict.
-In fact, it can be quite challenging.
+It can be pretty challenging.
 Most addicts look like every other person.
 They can have a job, family, and hobbies.
 These people are usually called “functioning alcoholics.”
-It’s important to note that even if you can “manage” your drinking, you may still be diagnosed with alcohol addiction.
+However, it’s important to note that even if you can “manage” your drinking, you may still be diagnosed with alcohol addiction.

-Another one of the most common facts about alcohol use disorder and alcohol addiction is that there are a variety of causes of alcoholism.
-For instance:
+Another of the most common facts about alcohol use disorder and alcohol addiction is that there are a variety of causes of alcoholism.

 - Gender: Men are more likely to develop an addiction to alcoholism than women are

 - Genetic predisposition: If a family member struggles with alcoholism, you may be predisposed to alcohol addiction

 - Age: If you begin drinking when you’re an adolescent or teen, you are more likely to battle an addiction to alcohol